 - Remove each popper from the tray and set them on paper towels to drain the bacon drippings

 - Transfer to a serving tray and serve warm

-Some jalapenos will be more savory, others will bring the heat.
-Cooking times may also vary- watch them closely in the oven after 15 minutes- and make sure your bacon is fully cooked and deliciously crispy
+- Some jalapenos will be more savory, others will bring the heat.
+Watch you Jalapeno Poppers.
+Your cooking times may also vary.
+Make sure your bacon is fully cooked and deliciously crispy.
+You will love these.